GLOBAL MARKETS-Stocks and forex ride out Turkey shock | Business

 GLOBAL MARKETS-Stocks and forex ride out Turkey shock

-The fallout from Turkey's latest market drama appeared contained on Monday, as stocks recovered from President Tayyip Erdogan's shock replacing a hawkish central bank governor with a critic of high-interest rates.
+The fallout from Turkey's latest market drama appeared contained on Monday, as stocks and emerging-market currencies recovered from President Tayyip Erdogan's shock replacing of a hawkish central bank governor with a critic of high interest rates.

-By 1058 GMT, the currency traded at 7.950 after Elvan said Turkey would stick to free-market rules, damping down fears of currency controls.
+Indexes tracking Europe's 600 largest stocks, emerging-market shares, and emerging-market currencies all stayed near flat as investors bet contagion would be for now limited.
+Erdogan's third ousting of a central bank governor since 2019 mostly affected domestic assets.

+"We don't see any contagion risk to the rest of emerging markets, it's been shown time and time again that the lira is its own story," said John Hardy, head of foreign exchange strategy at Saxo Bank.
 Turkish sovereign bond yields soared above 18%, hitting a 22-month high.

-Meanwhile, eurozone banks exposed to the country such as Spain's BBVA, Italy's UniCredit, France's BNP Paribas, and Dutch bank ING fell between 1.6% and 5.2%.
-The MSCI emerging-market currency index was down about 0.1%, with such high-yielding currencies as the South African rand and the Mexican peso down about 0.8% and 1.4%, respectively.
+Euro zone banks exposed to the country such as Spain's BBVA , Italy's UniCredit, France's BNP Paribas , and Dutch bank ING fell between 1.6% and 6%.
 The ripples were more modest elsewhere.
-U.S. stock futures were up to while yields on 10-year Treasury notes edged down five basis points to 1.68%, suggesting some investors favored safe-havens.
-Investors are still struggling to deal with the recent surge in U.S. bond yields, which has left equity valuations for some sectors, particularly tech, looking stretched.
+U.S. stock futures were up while yields on 10-year Treasury notes edged down five basis points to 1.68%, suggesting some investors favoured safe havens.

+SHORTS UNWIND The rising U.S. bond yields and crumbling lira supported the dollar's appeal as a safe haven, prompting hedge funds to cut bearish positions.

-Monday's tumble in the lira saw the yen strengthen, with notable gains on the euro and Australian dollar.
-After an initial slip, the dollar steadied at 108.80 yen.
+The yen likewise strengthened, with notable gains on the euro and Australian dollar.
+After an initial slip, the dollar steadied at 108.80 yen .
 The dollar index was down slightly at 91.942.

-Also supporting the yen was concern that Japanese retail investors who have built long lira positions, a popular trade for the yield-hungry sector, might be squeezed out and trigger another round of lira selling.
-Still, analysts at Citi doubted that the episode would lead to widespread pressure on emerging markets, noting the last time the lira slid in 2020, there was little spillover.
+Also supporting the yen were concerns that Japanese retail investors who have built long lira positions, a popular trade for the yield-hungry sector, might be squeezed out and trigger another round of lira selling.
+Analysts at Citi doubted that the episode would lead to widespread pressure on emerging markets, noting the last time the lira slid in 2020, there was little spillover.

 "In terms of impact on other parts of the high-yielding EM, we believe that will be quite limited," Citi said in a note.
 There was scant sign of safe-haven demand for gold, which eased 0.65% to $1,734 an ounce.